Eastern State Penitentiary: Death row

+Cellblock 15, commonly known as Death Row, was constructed in 1956 and was the last major addition to Eastern State Penitentiary.
+It housed prisoners sentenced to death, although executions were not carried out at Eastern State.

+On January 8, 1961, Eastern State experienced the largest riot in its history after inmates overpowered a guard and gained access to other cells.
+Police, prison guards and Pennsylvania State Police eventually gained back control of the prison.

 It was designated a National Historic Landmark in 1965.

-The prison was closed in 1971.
-Many prisoners and guards were transferred to Graterford Prison, about 31 mi northwest of Eastern State.
-The City of Philadelphia purchased the property with the intention of redeveloping it.
-The site had several proposals, including a mall and a luxury apartment complex surrounded by the old prison walls.
+Eastern State Penitentiary closed as a state prison in 1970, with most prisoners transferred to the State Correctional Institution at Graterford.

+The City of Philadelphia briefly used the penitentiary to house county prisoners until 1971 and purchased the property in 1980.
+During the 1980s, proposals for redevelopment included condominiums and a shopping mall.

 During the abandoned era (from closing until the late 80s) a "forest" grew in the cell blocks and outside within the walls.
 The prison also became home to many stray cats.

 In 1988, the Eastern State Penitentiary Task Force successfully petitioned Mayor Wilson Goode to halt redevelopment.
 In 1994, Eastern State opened to the public for history tours.

 End of the solitary confinement system

 A typical cell in restored condition.

 The solitary confinement system eventually collapsed due to overcrowding problems.
 By 1913, Eastern State officially abandoned the solitary system and operated as a congregate prison until it closed in 1970.
 Eastern State was briefly used to house city inmates in 1971 after a riot at Holmesburg Prison.